You are here

-Wessels Hall, Bishop Quads, College Avenue Campus
+Leupp and Wessels Halls, Bishop Quad, College Avenue Campus

 The Paul Robeson community was established in 1976 and is a symbol of acknowledgment of the late Paul Robeson, a celebrated African-American activist, scholar, artist, athlete, and Rutgers graduate.
 This community places special emphasis on aiding first-year students as they make the transition from high school to college.
 It encourages community interaction and involvement, scholarship, as well as self-growth.
 Community members stress cultural enrichment and awareness among themselves, other members of the residence hall and the Rutgers community.
 They work collaboratively with staff and faculty mentors towards academic achievement and excellence.
-The community strives to engender curiosity, interest and understanding of the history and origins of the African Diaspora and the relevance and importance of that understanding in day to day life.
+The community strives to engender curiosity, interest and understanding of the history and origins of the African Diaspora and the relevance and importance of that understanding in day-to-day life.

 College Avenue Campus and Leupp and Wessels Hall:

 Community members will live on College Avenue Campus, adjacent to downtown New Brunswick theaters, restaurants, student-friendly shopping, and the NJ Transit train station for easy access to NYC and Philadelphia.
 Leupp and Wessels Halls are in the heart of the College Avenue Campus in the scenic Bishop Quad area.

 - Students applying should have an interest in leadership, cultural enrichment, and the African Diaspora.

 - Incoming first-years and transfers affiliated with SAS, SEBS, and RBS schools